 The Amazon Echo Show 5 is proof, if proof were needed, that we've come a long way since the dawn of the Echo generation.
 Since 2014 the Amazon Echo family has become far slicker, Alexa has grown much smarter, and the hardware range has grown massively.

 Amazon has added new sizes with the Echo Dot, taken it to new places with devices like the Echo Auto, given their main-line speakers a recent spherical overhaul, and brought a visual touch to the Echo with the Echo Show.

 This is the smaller of the Show family, with two larger examples also on the market.
-Right now, it's also obscenely cheap: check out our selection of Amazon Prime Day deals to find out how you can pick one up for the equivalent of just £25.
+It's also now been replaced by a second-generation model, which has a better camera and a new camera option but is otherwise very similar.
+Right now, it's also obscenely cheap: check out our selection of Amazon Prime Day deals to find out how you can pick one up for less.

 - Don't need a screen?
 Amazon Echo (4th gen) vs Echo Dot (4th gen)

 - Go Google instead!
 Next Hub Max review